The Reviewer experience

 Inevitably, there will be a few standard questions to be asked on every evaluation form.
 Choose your questions well, and make sure they are the most meaningful for your journal.
 These questions might deal with topics such as manuscript novelty, relevance for journal scope, or the validity of conclusion.
 Whatever they should be, do not waste your reviewer’s time with a long list.
 Restrict the number of questions to 4 or 5 essentials and add a multiple choice type of answer options to make answering an easy task.

-“Let’s take a look at the reviewer experience and be sure that we are keeping the process of reviewing a manuscript easy enough that our external reviewers will want to contribute their time and energy to our journal in the future.”
+“Let’s take a look at the peer reviewer experience and be sure that we are keeping the review process easy enough for our external reviewers to want to contribute their time and energy again in the future.”

-Having access to the well-guided and well documented thoughts of an external reviewer will not only guide the author in improving his or her manuscript for the benefit of the field, but will also provide expert input to editors responsible for moving the journal forward.
+Having access to the thorough and well-documented thoughts of an peer reviewer will not only guide the author in improving his or her manuscript for the benefit of the field, but will also provide expert input to editors responsible for moving the journal forward.
 Remember that these external experts are busy individuals working ad honorem.
-Cover the essentials with a well organized evaluation process, but keep it light and easy so that reviewers are likely to contribute again in the future.
+Cover the essentials with a well organized peer review process, but keep it light and easy so that reviewers are likely to contribute again in the future.
+And remember that best practices include requesting that reviewers update their profile information once in a while so that the journal avoids sending unwanted manuscripts or sending manuscripts to the wrong email addresses.